Swapcast Consummation with The Wondering Jews

 Okay.
 But go on please.
 I didn’t mean to interrupt.

-So I was involved in the measure 80 campaign was what it was called in 2012 and um, and it didn’t succeed.
-But one of the things that, that was interesting as I got to connect with the folks who were running measure 64 amendment 64 in Colorado, the folks who were running five Oh two up in Washington, basically everybody that was going at that cycle, um, we all sort of traded ideas and tips and whatever.
-And one of the things that I, that I covered was even the really well-funded campaign, like five Oh two in Washington.
-Um, we’re having a hard time engaging with the community, particularly clergy, you know, probably.
+So, I was involved in the Measure 80 campaign, was what it was called in 2012 and it didn’t succeed.
+But one of the things that was interesting as I got to connect with the folks who were running Amendment 64 in Colorado, the folks who were running 502 up in Washington, basically everybody that was going at that cycle, we all sort of traded ideas and tips and whatever.
+And one of the things that I covered was even the really well-funded campaign, like 502 in Washington.
+We’re having a hard time engaging with the faith community, particularly clergy, you know.

 Donnell Alexander (07:43):

 The faith community.
-Okay.
-Yeah, yeah, yeah.
-I’m religious leaders, religious communities, even the ones who were sort of nominally supportive as legalization or acknowledged the stupidity of the drug war were very hesitant to, to speak up on the issue.
-And I mean that’s where I saw this stigma the strongest was within the religious community.
-And I’m, I am Jewish.
-I grew up in a very sort of traditional Jewish house and um, no, actually I was, I was born in Israel and then I grew up for chunk of my life in South Africa and then in California, um, and Southern California.
+Yeah, religious leaders, religious communities, even the ones who were sort of nominally supportive of this legalization or acknowledged the stupidity of the drug war were very hesitant to speak up on the issue.
+And I mean, that’s where I saw that the strongest stigma was within the religious community.
+And I am Jewish.
+I grew up in a very sort of traditional Jewish house and actually I was born in Israel and then I grew up for chunk of my life in South Africa and then in California and Southern California.